 The Pest Control Application Record provides a means to record the geographic location and estimated size of an application.
 Although an actual application may occur in a point, line, or polygon shape, applications will be reported only as points with a radius value.
-The radius should be estimated so that when a circle is drawn around the point, the resulting area is approximately equal to the application area being reported.
+The radius should be estimated; but as precise as possible, so that when a circle is drawn around the point, the resulting area is approximately equal to the application area being reported.